bkrabach/recipe-executor/recipes/recipe_executor/components/main/main_spec.md

 - Load environment variables from a `.env` file at startup (using python-dotenv).
 - Parse context values supplied via command-line arguments (`--context key=value`) into an initial Context state.
 - Initialize a logging system and direct log output to a specified directory.
-- Create the Context and Executor instances and orchestrate the recipe execution by calling `Executor.execute` with the provided context.
+- Create the Context and Executor instances and orchestrate the recipe execution by running an asyncio event loop to call `await Executor.execute` with the provided context.
 - Handle successful completion by reporting execution time, and handle errors by logging and exiting with a non-zero status.

 ## Implementation Considerations